michael-oswald/hour-goal-tracker/README.md

 #### Step 1 Local Backend:

-Since this app uses dynamodb as the datastore, we need dynamodb locally (so we don't have to spend $ on the cloud one just for running this app locally)
+Since this app uses [dynamodb](https://aws.amazon.com/dynamodb/) as the datastore, we need dynamodb available locally (so we don't have to spend $ on the cloud one just for running this app locally)

 ##### Setup Local Dynamodb:
 Prereq: You'll need docker up and running locally